vanadgir/LoLAnalysis/README.md

 # LoLAnalysis
-Analysis on competitive League of Legends
+Analysis for competitive League of Legends